brainiac001/MIVA_COS201_G22_ASSIGNMENT/Project Documentation.md

 ### Detailed Program Flow and Menu Loop

-When the program starts, it follows this overall sequence:
+When the program starts, it follows this overall sequence.
+Note that **after a user selects a menu option, the program now asks for confirmation (y/Y to continue, n/N to cancel) before running the chosen action**.
+This protects against accidental operations like modifying or deleting records.

 ```
 START